 A. Following the publication of the National Strategy for Higher Education in 2011, a framework for reform within the Irish Higher Educational landscape was established.
 Included in this framework is a new type of University for Ireland – a Technological University.
 In response DIT, ITB and ITT created the Technological University for Dublin Alliance committed to establishing the kind of institution that we believe can have a significant impact, creating new impetus for our practice-led education at all levels from Apprenticeship to PhD and equipping graduates to build exciting and fulfilling careers.

 A. Technological Universities are an established feature in many international education systems, particularly in Europe, Australia and Canada.
 Whilst they may vary in their chara cteristics, they generally share a focus on the preparation of students for the world of work with a particular focus on the role of technology in all its aspects.

 A. The Technological Universities Act 2018 was signed into law on 21 March 2018.
-The Alliance partners are currently preparing a formal application which will be submitted to the Higher Education Authority (HEA) shortly for assessment against the criteria that have been established for technological university designation.
-The HEA will then invite an international panel to visit Dublin to evaluate this application.
+On 30 April 2018 the Alliance partners submitted a formal application to the Higher Education Authority (HEA) for assessment against the criteria that have been established for technological university designation.
+The HEA will invite an international panel to visit Dublin to evaluate this application.
 Following their deliberations and recommendation, the Minister for Education & Skills will make the final decision on designation.
 We will continue to keep students and staff notified of progress.

 For further information check out our Project Timeline.